winstonwolff/tychon/README.md

         - procedures are like functions but may have side-effects.
 Unlike Pascal, procedures may return values

+    Compilation is just a form of Optimization
+        - Macro for enforcing constraints, e.g. on inputs and outputs, which can be used by optimizer
+        - Instead of a compiler, have an optimizer that searches for things that can be pre-computed or unrolled for speed.
+        - repetitions can be combined to save memory
+        - Can indicate if you want to optimize for speed or memory.

+    Types are programmable
+        - Since there is no compilation phase, just an optimization phase, types can be programmed like normal code.
+        - Type checking means calling a function to see if this is in fact a type.
+        - Some optimizations can use type assertions to simplify code or reduce memory footprint.

     Programming in the Large
         - has Macros to expand the language (like Lisp/Clojure)
             - AST looks like Clojure, i.e. `1 + 1` == `add(1 1)` == Call(add 1 1)